kbatbouta/2Old2Intern/README.md

 **Strategic Anticipation:**
 The prediction system enables agents to forecast how participants might respond to pressure, what would make them change positions, and who they're most likely to align with.
 This forward-looking intelligence informs tactical decisions about when to build alliances, how to frame arguments, and whether to coordinate responses with potential allies.

-**Authentic Group Psychology:**
-Rather than static character interactions, agents demonstrate realistic psychological depth - showing surprise when colleagues defy expectations, adjusting strategies based on emerging dynamics, and maintaining private assessments that evolve throughout the deliberation process.
-This creates genuine group psychology where relationships and perceptions shift organically.

 ### Enhanced Whisper Response System

 The framework includes mechanisms to **increase whisper engagement**:

 **Whisper Targeting Intelligence:**
-- Agents analyze conversation context to identify strategic whisper opportunities
-- Higher probability of whisper responses when sensitive information is shared
 - Natural conversation threading where whispers often trigger follow-up whispers

 **Response Probability Enhancement:**